mcelrath/braidcoin/braidpool_spec.md

 | `signature`       | Signature on the `Uncommitted Metadata` block using the `payout_pubkey` |

 The purpose of this data is to gather higher resolution timestamps than are possible if the timestamp was committed.
-All braidpool timestamps are 64-bit fields as milliseconds since the Unix epoch.
+All Braidpool timestamps are 64-bit fields as milliseconds since the Unix epoch.
 When a block header is sent to mining devices, many manufacturers' mining devices do not return for quite some time (10-60 seconds) while they compute the hash, which causes PoW-mined